gdsports/IntelliKeys_t36/README.md

 ## Development environment

-* Install Arduino IDE 1.8.7.
+* Install Arduino IDE 1.8.8.
 Download and follow the instructions at arduino.cc.
-* Install Teenysduino 1.44.
+* Install Teenysduino 1.45.
 Download and follow the instructions at pjrc.com.
 * Install this library in the Arduino library directory.
 * Build and upload the example included with this library.
 Set the Board to Teensy 3.6 and the USB Type to "Serial + Keyboard + Mouse + Joystick".

 ## TODO

-* EEPROM operations?
+* ~~EEPROM operations?~~
 * CORRECT operations?
 * Load tables from micro SD card
+* Modify onSensors so it returns 0 or 1 instead of raw sensor values.
+Use the EEPROM calibration values.